Francesco Contino 1618-1639

 place - it cuts down on some of the

-shadowy atmosphere but makes it much easier to appreciate what you're looking at.
+shadowy atmosphere but makes it much easier to appreciate the art.

 Even more of a mixture of periods and styles than usual, then, but a

-pleasing effect nonetheless, aid to be based upon arcane numerical harmonies.
+pleasing effect nonetheless, and said to be based upon arcane numerical harmonies.